egoist/awesome-esbuild/README.md

 ## Plugins

+> ⚠️ _These plugins are from the community and are not officially supported._ ⚠️

 - [esbuild-graphql-loader](https://github.com/luckycatfactory/esbuild-graphql-loader): A plugin allowing for GraphQL file imports.
 - [esbuild-mdx](https://github.com/zaydek/esbuild-mdx): A plugin to render `.md` and `.mdx`-delimited files as React components.
 - [esbuild-plugin-glsl](https://github.com/vanruesc/esbuild-plugin-glsl): A plugin that adds support for GLSL file imports with optional shader minification.